-TECHNICAL R FPORT DATA (Please read Instructions on the se reverse before completing) 1.
-REPORT NO. EPA-450/3-78-054-15 3.
-RECIPIENT'S ACC 16672 4.
+TECHNICAL REPORT DATA (Please read Instructions on the reverse before completing) 1.
+REPORT NO. EPA-450/3-78-054-21 3.
+RECIPIENT'S ACC ession No. 4.
 TITLE AND SUBTITLE 5.
-REPORT DATE Air Pollution Regulations in State Implement Plans: California Lassen County August 1978 SANIZATION CODE 7.
+REPORT DATE Air Pollution Regulations in State Implement Plans: California Modoc County August 1978 6.
+PERFORMING OR 7.
 AUTHOR(S) 8.
 PERFORMING OR GANIZATION REPORT NO. 9.
-PERFORMING ORGANIZATION NAME AND ADDRESS 10.
-PROGRAM ELEM ENT NO Walden Division of Abcor, Inc. IO.
-PROGRAM ELEM Wilmington, Mass.
-11. CONTRACT/GRA NT NO. · 68-02-2890 12.
-SPONSORING AGENCY NAME AND ADDRESS 13.
-TYPE OF REPOR T AND PERIOD COVERED Control Programs Development Division Office of Air Quality Planning and Standar Office of Air, Noise, and Radiation Research Triangle Park, NC 27711 ds 14.
-SPONSORING AG SENCY CODE 15.
-SUPPLEMENTARY NOTES EPA Project Officer: Bob Schell, Control Programs Development Divis ion Act amendments of 1977.
-The Federally enf Implementation Plans (SIPs) have been comp (with the exception of the Northern Marian Federally approved State and/or local air Federal Register and the Federally promulg indicated in the Federal Register.
-Regulat categories as of January 1, 1978, have bee this document will be updated annually.
-S which have not been Federally approved as omission of these regulations from this do the respective Federal, State, or local ag iled for all 56 States and a Islands).
-They consist quality regulations as ind ated regulations for the S ions which fall into one on incorporated.
-As mandat tate and/or local air qual of January 1, 1978, are no cument in no way affects t territories of both the icated in the tate, as f the above ed by Congress, itv regulations t included here; he ability of 17.
-KEY WORDS AND DO CUMENT ANALYSIS a.
-DESCRIPTORS b.IDENTIFIERS/OPEN ENDED TERMS c.
-COSATI Field/Group Air pollution Federal Regulations Pollution State Implementation Plans 18.
+PERFORMING ORGANIZATION NAME AND ADDRESS Walden Division of Abcor, Inc. 10.
+PROGRAM ELEM ENT NO. Wilmington, Mass.
+11. CONTRACT/GRA NT NO. 68-02-2890 · Control Programs Development Division T AND PERIOD COVERED Office of Air Quality Planning and Standar Office of Air, Noise, and Radiation Research Triangle Park, NC 27711 ds 14.
+SPONSONING AG 15.
+SUPPLEMENTARY NOTES Dungung Davidanusuk Divis ion EPA Project Officer: Bob Schell, Control Programs Development DIVIS 1011 This document has been produced in compliance with Section 110(h)(1) of the Clean Air Act amendments of 1977.
+The Federally enforceable regulations contained in the State Implementation Plans (SIPs) have been compiled for all 56 States and territories (with the exception of the Northern Mariana Islands).
+They consist of both the Federally approved State and/or local air quality regulations as indicated in the Federal Register and the Federally promulgated regulations for the State, as indicated in the Federal Register.
+Regulations which fall into one of the above categories as of January 1, 1978, have been incorporated.
+As mandated by Congress, this document will be updated annually.
+State and/or local air quality regulations which have not been Federally approved as of January 1, 1978, are not included here; omission of these regulations from this document in no way affects the ability of the respective Federal, State, or local agencies to enforce such regulations.
+17. KEY WORDS AND DO CUMENT ANALYSIS a.
+DESCRIPTORS b.
+IDENTIFIERS/OPEN ENDED TERMS c.
+COSATI Field/Group Air pollution Federal Regulations Pollution State Implementation Plans , 18.
 DISTRIBUTION STATEMENT 19.
-SECURITY CLASS (This Report) 21.
-RELEASE UNLIMITED Unclassified · · · · · · · · · · · · · · · · · · · 20.
-SECURITY CLASS (This page) 22.
-PRICE PC/MF Unclassified AQ3 /AQI bγ
+SECURITY CLASS (This Report) - RELEASE UNLIMITED Unclassified 20.
+SECURITY CLASS (This.page) 22.
+PRICE PC /MF Unclassified AQ3 /ANI